Jerey/mara-x-meter/README.md

 Similar to my [coffee grinder automation](https://github.com/Jerey/coffee-automation), I again chose an D1 mini as basis for this project.
 It is used to read the data from the espresso machine and visualize it on the display.
 Because of that, you can connect to it via wifi, and therefore flash it over the air (OTA).

-Here you can see a sample video taken while the mara-x was heating up again:
+Here you can see a sample video taken while the mara-x was heating up.

 ![](/documentation/SampleHeatup.gif)

+> This video was taken over the course of 30 minutes.
+Further the machine was already a bit heated up from a previous shot.

 ## Setup